Passett/Passett/README.md

 - 👋 Hi, I’m @Passett
-- 👀 I’m interested in python, data analytics, and automation
+- 👀 I’m interested in python, automation, data analytics, and data visualization
 - 🌱 I’m always interested in building more skills
 - 💞️ I’m looking to collaborate on anything related python
 - 📫 Send me a dm on twitter @PassettEthereum